Dietetic Referral Negligence: When Should Referral Be Routine and When Urgent?

 The court examines whether the triage decision was reasonable given the information available at the time.

-When Dietetic Referral Negligence May Arise
+When Can Dietetic Referral Become Negligent?

 Legal risk tends to emerge in four recurring scenarios.

-1. High Nutritional Risk with No Referral
+High Nutritional Risk with No Referral

 Where screening identifies high risk and no referral is made, the absence may become legally significant particularly if deterioration follows.

-2. Referral Made but Not Triaged
+Referral Made but Not Triaged

 Occasionally referrals are submitted but not clearly categorised.
 Lack of documented triage reasoning can weaken a defence.

-3. Routine Triage Despite Clinical Instability
+Routine Triage Despite Clinical Instability

 Where a patient is: